Safeer004/HR-Attrition-Analysis-Dashboard-Power-BI-/README.md

 # HR Attrition Analysis Dashboard (Power BI)

 ## Problem Statement
 Employee attrition (turnover) is a critical issue for organizations as it impacts productivity, costs, and morale.
-The goal of this project is to analyze employee attrition data to identify patterns and factors contributing to employees leaving the company, helping HR make data-driven retention decisions.
+This project aims to analyze employee attrition data to identify patterns and factors contributing to employees leaving the company, helping HR make data-driven retention decisions.

 ## Dataset
 IBM HR Analytics Employee Attrition Dataset (publicly available on Kaggle)